How can we accept God's violence?

 — Lamentations 1:5b NLT

-Why we accept divine violence is something we'll be exploring and countering in future articles, but why is not the most interesting question to ask first.
+Why we accept divine violence is an important question to consider, but it’s not the most interesting question to ask first.

-At the beginning of our journey, a much better question is how.
+At the beginning of our journey on A Nonviolent God, a much better question is how.

 How can we accept God's violence?